passlab/pema/experiment/tracecompass/getStarted/README.md

 9. Read [tracecompass user guide](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/User-Guide.html) to get familiar with the UI interface and their functionality.

-10. Import the xml file [pinsight-analysis.xml](pinsight-analysis.xml) to setup pinsight data-driven analysis and visualization.
+10. Import the xml file [pinsight_analysis.xml](pinsight_analysis.xml) to setup pinsight data-driven analysis and visualization.
 The XML file is developed using a [data driven analysis solution in tracecompass](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Data-driven-analysis.html#Data_driven_analysis).

 11. Open a Trace: Download [the sample trace package](https://drive.google.com/drive/u/1/folders/1yWLd_ET0AwhKYFDRYfq_b9MAZmUYei_p), unpack it and browse down to the deep of the folder and open a metadata file.